GenericMappingTools/pygmt/doc/maintenance.md

    including a vX.Y.Z documentation link, and minimum required versions of GMT, Python and core package dependencies (NumPy/Pandas/Xarray).
 Follow [SPEC 0](https://scientific-python.org/specs/spec-0000/) for updates.
 9. Refresh citation information.
-Specifically, the BibTeX in `README.rst` and `CITATION.cff` needs to be updated with any metadata changes, including the DOI, release date, and version information.
+Specifically, the BibTeX in `README.md` and `CITATION.cff` needs to be updated with any metadata changes, including the DOI, release date, and version information.
 Please also follow guidelines in `AUTHORSHIP.md` for updating the author list in the BibTeX.